 16. Are there other options for modifying the minimum amount exemption that we should consider?
+Cannot think of anything to add to what I have written above.

-4. Al exemption
+4. AI exemption

 Background

 The terms of the current AI exemption, a background discussion of the exemption, and a summary of comparable exemptions under the exempt market regimes in foreign jurisdictions are included at Appendix B.